How to respectfully address parents in the workplace.

 Don’t discredit their time spent outside the office

 It’s a misconception that working parents aren’t as productive as their office counterparts.
 The opposite is true.
 Many remote workers cite overwork as their development area of opportunity.

 Don’t bring up “work-life” balance

 There is no-perfect work-life balance.
-Those who remind us of our need to attain such a thing are frustrating.
-We are advocating for tactics to increase productivity, learning from previous generations.
-Flexible jobs can improve a working mothers quality of life.
+For, those who remind us of our need to attain such a thing are frustrating.
+Hence, we are advocating for tactics to increase productivity, learning from previous generations.
+Flexible jobs can improve a working mother’s quality of life.